-- Medical the withholding of medical care including health and dental. - Emotional lack of emotional warmth, touch and nurture - Nutritional either through lack of access to a proper diet which can affect in their development. - Educational failing to ensure regular school attendance that prevents the child reaching their full potential academically - Physical failure to meet the child's physical needs - Lack of supervision and guidance meaning the child is in dangerous situations without the ability to risk assess the danger.1
+- Medical the withholding of medical care including health and dental. - Emotional lack of emotional warmth, touch and nurture - Nutritional either through lack of access to a proper diet which can affect in their development.

+- Educational failing to ensure regular school attendance that prevents the child reaching their full potential academically - Physical failure to meet the child's physical needs - Lack of supervision and guidance meaning the child is in dangerous situations without the ability to risk assess the danger (Source: Horwath, J (2007): Child neglect: identification and assessment: Palgrave Macmillan)